Travel Insurance – everything you need to know!

 - Get travel insurance quotes

-- Compare travel insurance providers and policies
+- Compare providers and policies

 - Read the Product Disclosure Statement

-- Purchase a travel insurance policy
+- Purchase a policy

 While there are a variety of places to get travel insurance such as directly with providers, banks, through your credit card, supermarkets, airlines and even pharmacies.
 The most important thing you should do is to do your research, read the PDS and ensure that the policy you are buying will cover you for the type of holiday you’re going on.
 Read more...

 The best time to buy travel insurance is as soon as you have made any payments for any part of your trip.
 If the policy you choose has cover for cancellation, this benefit kicks in as soon as you have purchased it.
-If you need to cancel your trip before you’ve purchased travel insurance, you won’t be able to claim for any lost payments for hotels, flights or tours.
+If you need to cancel your trip before you’ve purchased a policy, you won’t be able to claim for any lost payments for hotels, flights or tours.